 Introduction

 Hello, I am Owen Kemp.
 I am currently a student at Wright State University.
 My majors are a Bachelor's of Science in Computer Science (BSCS) and a Bachelor's of Science in Physics.
-I am a senior in Computer Science and a Sophomore in Physics.
+I am a senior in Computer Science and a Junior in Physics.

 My motivation to do Computer Science is that I love learning about how to build and optimize software.
 I first started making simple games in Roblox around 2018 with a primary focus on trying to build maintainable software.
 I enjoyed programming a ton and worked on random side projects between schools.
 Because of this, I majored in Computer Science when I first went to University.